utkaln/learn-python/Jupiter-Pandas.md

 df_members.MEDIAN_AGE.plot(kind = 'hist', bins = 50)
 ```

+### Useful Opearations on Series Data in the dataframe
-Additionally most math operations can be performed within columns using pandas
+most math operations can be performed within columns using pandas

 ```python
 # show number in thousands
 df_members.MEDIAN_INCOME / 1000